-Adopted November 10, 2021, the mission of Orange County LAFCO is as follows: "OC LAFCO serves Orange County cities, special districts, and the county to ensure effective and efficient delivery of municipal services.."
+Adopted November 10, 2021, the mission of the Commission is as follows: "OC LAFCO serves Orange County cities, special districts, and the county to ensure effective and efficient delivery of municipal services."

-Orange County LAFCO ensures logical and timely changes in governmental boundaries (§56001); conducts special studies which review ways to reorganize, simplify and streamline governmental structures (§56301); and prepares spheres of influence for each city and special district within the county (§56425).
-The Commission promotes the provision of efficient and economical services while encouraging the protection of agricultural and open space lands (§56001 and §53000).
-Further efforts include discouraging urban sprawl and encouraging orderly formation and development of local agencies based upon local conditions and circumstances (§56301).
+The Commission ensures logical and timely changes in governmental boundaries (Government Code §56001); conducts special studies which review ways to reorganize, simplify and streamline governmental structures (Government Code §56301); and prepares spheres of influence for each city and special district within the county (Government Code §56425).
+The Commission promotes the provision of efficient and economical services while encouraging the protection of agricultural and open space lands (Government Code §56001 and §53000).
+Further efforts include discouraging urban sprawl and encouraging orderly formation and development of local agencies based upon local conditions and circumstances (Government Code §56301).

-Local Agency Formation Commissions are independent commissions that are not a part of county government.
+Local Agency Formation Commissions (LAFCOs) are independent commissions that are not a part of county government.
 While serving on the commission, all commission members shall exercise their independent judgment on behalf of the interests of residents, property owners, and the public as a whole in furthering the purposes of this division.
-Any member appointed on behalf of local governments shall represent the interests of the public as a whole and not solely the interests of the appointing authority.
-This section of the Government.
-Commissioners are not required to abstain on any matter, nor does Each commissioner is independent when weighing and reviewing information and when making determinations (§56325.1).
+Any member appointed on behalf of local governments shall represent the interests of the public as a whole and not solely the interests of the appointing authority (Government Code §56325.1).